bboreham/weave/site/ipam.md

     host1# weave ps $C
     a7aff7249393 7a:51:d1:09:21:78 10.2.3.1/24

-You may wish to run containers on different subnets, as described [here](features.html#application-isolation).
+You may wish to [run containers on different subnets](features.html#application-isolation).
 To set a default subnet, launch with `-ipsubnet`:

     host1# weave launch -iprange 10.2.0.0/16 -ipsubnet 10.2.3.0/24